Durss/Twitchat/README.md

 <br>

 - [ ] Request scopes on-demand
-- [ ] Handle new "low trust" feature *(Done but no available scope to actually receive the messages)*.
+- [ ] Handle new “low trust” feature *(Done but no available scope to actually receive the messages)*.
 <br>
 <br>
 <br>

 # Project setup
-First create a `credentials.json` file on the root directory and fill in these values :
+First, create a `credentials.json` file on the root directory and fill in these values:
 ```json
 {
 	"client_id": "",